 Still in verse 15, biel che ju bussave al vaive is to be understood as whilst he kissed them, he cried (whilst he was kissing them, he was crying).

-Vocabulary: tant… che (both… and), un uficiâl (official), cjamâ (to load), chi di me (here with me), la miôr regjon (the best region), passisi (to nourish oneself), la bondance (abundance, plenty), il cjar (wagon, chariot), il canai (child), bandonâ (to leave behind), procurâ (to procure), un grum di (a great deal of), coventâ (to be necessary), la fieste (celebration, festival), un vistît di fieste (expensive garment worn on special occasions), un siclo d’arint (silver shekel), lis primiziis (early and best produce of the season), la musse ([female] donkey), il pan (bread), il gjenar (provision), saludâ (to take leave of), racomandâ (to advise, to warn), cavilâ (to quarrel), cavilâsi par viaç (to quarrel with one another on the journey), restâ come inçussît (to be stunned), crodi (to believe), il spirt (spirit), dâ di ca (to come back to life), vonde (enough), scugnî (must, to have to).
+Vocabulary: tant… che (both… and), un uficiâl (official), cjamâ (to load), chi di me (here with me), la miôr regjon (the best region), passisi (to sate oneself), la bondance (abundance, plenty), il cjar (wagon, chariot), il canai (child), bandonâ (to leave behind), procurâ (to procure), un grum di (a great deal of), coventâ (to be necessary), la fieste (celebration, festival), un vistît di fieste (expensive garment worn on special occasions), un siclo d’arint (silver shekel), lis primiziis (early and best produce of the season), la musse ([female] donkey), il pan (bread), il gjenar (provision), saludâ (to take leave of), racomandâ (to advise, to warn), cavilâ (to quarrel), cavilâsi par viaç (to quarrel with one another on the journey), restâ come inçussît (to be stunned), crodi (to believe), il spirt (spirit), dâ di ca (to come back to life), vonde (enough), scugnî (must, to have to).

 In verse 16, tant… che is to be understood as both… and, as in: tant il faraon che i siei uficiâi a forin une vore contents (both the Pharaoh and his officials were very pleased).
 They were pleased, of course, because the news had come of the arrival of Joseph’s brothers: e rivà la gnove che a jerin vignûts i fradis di Josef (the news arrived that Joseph’s brothers had come).